IceRage/iotf-rtd/docs/getting_started/concepts.rst

 For your security it is impossible for cross-organization communication within the Watson IoT platform eco-system, intentional or otherwise.
-The only way to transmit data between two organizations it to explicitly create two applications, one within each organization, that communicate with each other to act as a relay between the organizations.
+The only way to transmit data between two organizations is to explicitly create two applications, one within each organization, that communicate with each other to act as a relay between the organizations.